A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 What do you dislike about your current job?

 This may tell me the most about a person.
+It also demonstrates their soft skills since it’s a delicate question to answer.
 Do they dislike having to work overtime if the job requires it?
 Do they have issues with a coworker?
 I’m trying to see if they have legitimate complaints or if they just whine about job challenges.

 Why do you want to leave your current job?